sorzkode/mirc_scripts_archive/hawkee.com/xdccb_script/README.md

-# XDCC Browser v3.14 by Unknown
+# XDCC Browser v3.14 by Yochai Timmer

 ## ⁉️ This is part of an mIRC script archiving project.
 Please read the [README](https://github.com/sorzkode/mirc_scripts_archive/blob/main/README.md) file located in the [main project repository](https://github.com/sorzkode/mirc_scripts_archive) for more information / disclaimers